Key Tax Considerations for Your Nonprofit's Next Event

 - Other direct expenses

-The IRS also requires that your nonprofit inform donors of tax deductibility for event tickets or purchases of $75 or more.
+The IRS also requires your nonprofit to inform donors of tax deductibility for event tickets or purchases of $75 or more.
 Disclosing that you have complied with this rule is one of the questions on Form 990 and is essential to avoid unnecessary legal or financial penalties.

 Corporate Sponsorship and UBI Considerations

-For example, a corporate sponsorship may be considered UBI if it crosses over into advertising.
-IRC Section 513(i) explains that a corporate sponsorship may be considered advertising if your nonprofit explicitly promotes the products or services of a person or company, including using “messages containing qualitative or comparative language, price information, or other indications of savings or value, an endorsement, or an inducement to purchase, sell, or use such products or services.”
+A corporate sponsorship may be considered UBI if it crosses over into advertising.
+IRC Section 513(i) explains that a corporate sponsorship may be considered advertising if your nonprofit explicitly promotes the products or services of a person or company, including using "messages containing qualitative or comparative language, price information, or other indications of savings or value, an endorsement, or an inducement to purchase, sell, or use such products or services."

 Corporate sponsorships can also fall under UBI if any of the following situations apply: